 A student who is unsuccessful in a PN course will be permitted to repeat the course once.
 Two failures or withdrawals in the program will exclude the student from further study in the program.
 A student who withdraws from the program voluntarily must notify a faculty member and will be required to apply for re-admission to the program.
-Re-admission is considered on a spaceavailable basis and will be administered according to the following priorities:
+Re-admission is considered on a space-available basis and will be administered according to the following priorities:

-- A student who has successfully completed the prerequisite courses and/or who, at the time of withdrawal, has maintained course grades required by the program (or higher), will be awarded first priority. - A student who has failed a PN course or who has withdrawn from the PN course with less than course grades as required by program will be awarded second priority. - A student requesting transfer from PN programs at other institutions will be subjected to the above criteria and be accorded third priority.
+- A student who has successfully completed the prerequisite courses and/or who, at the time of withdrawal, has maintained course grades required by the program (or higher), will be awarded first priority. - 2.
+A student who has failed a PN course or who has withdrawn from the PN course with less than course grades as required by program will be awarded second priority. - 3.
+A student requesting transfer from PN programs at other institutions will be subjected to the above criteria and be accorded third priority.
+Students transferring from another educational institution may be required to demonstrate they have maintained their knowledge and skills for re-entry or transfer into the program.

 All PN course work must be completed within a five-year time frame.
-In the event of significant changes to courses, students may be required to repeat a course.
-Students may be required to demonstrate that they have maintained their knowledge and skills for re-entry into the program.
+In the event of significant changes to courses, students may be required to repeat a course or courses.
+All students wishing a re-admission will be required to demonstrate that they have maintained their knowledge and skills for re-entry into the program.
+This will include but is not limited to skills testing with available open lab time, pharmacology and math exams.
+All students will be required to complete the Integrated Nursing Practice course specific to the lab regardless of a previous satisfactory grade.
+The PN Program coordinator will review and determine additional assessments or remediation required.

-- Access Program: Pre-Medical Laboratory Technologist

-- Access Program: Pre-Medical Radiography Technologist

-- Access Program: Pre-Practical Nurse

-- Community Support Worker Certificate
+- Community Support Worker

+Certificate

 - Dental Assisting Certificate

 - Health Care Assistant Certificate

 - Medical Laboratory Technology Science Diploma

 - Medical Radiography Technology Diploma

 - Northern Collaborative

 Baccalaureate Nursing program